von-exia/ExpAgent/README.md

 config_path = "./models/Qwen3-8B-MNN/"
 # Initialize the API model
 model = DeepSeekModel(enable_think=False)
+# rag is used for search tool.
+If don't need this tool, set False.
+# If you register the search tool, RAG will be automatically registered.
 agent = AgentModel(config_path,
                 model=model,
                 action_dict=action_dict,
                 tool_dict=tool_dict,
                 use_skills=False,
-                use_rag=rag, # rag is used for wikipedia search tool.
-If you don't use this toll, set as False and do not register this tool planner_cfg=None,
+                use_rag=rag,
+                planner_cfg=None,
                 planner_cls=None
                 )